Category Archives: Baden Royals

 Karl of Baden. source: Wikipedia

 Stéphanie and Karl married in a lavish ceremony held in Paris on April 8, 1806.
-The bride was not interested in her new husband at all and refused to spend time with him.
-Upon returning to Baden, they lived separately for several years, and Stéphanie was largely shunned by the Grand Ducal court.
+The bride was not interested in her new husband and refused to spend time with him.
+Upon returning to Baden, they lived separately for several years.
+Stéphanie was largely shunned by the Grand Ducal court.
 After several years, with the Grand Duke’s health declining, she and her husband finally came together, accepting their responsibility to provide heirs to the throne.
 Over the next seven years, they had five children:

 Her husband became Grand Duke of Baden just days after Stéphanie gave birth to her first child.
 As the previous Grand Duke had been widowed before the Grand Duchy was proclaimed, Stéphanie was the first Grand Duchess.
 Never immensely popular, her position weakened even further after the death of Emperor Napoléon in 1814.